Core¶

 Full geodesic flow analysis with a causal interpretation.

-Embeds data, computes coherence and curvature, and returns a human-readable verdict:
+Embeds data, computes coherence and curvature, and returns a human-readable verdict.

 Parameters: